proffatai/Pytest/Readme.md

-## Working on different environments
+## How to generate the report
-Assuming we want to run our test script in different envs for example say in different browsers.
+Navigate to the location of the pytest file and run the command `pytest --html=report.html` and the report will be generated in the same path.

-we can create a fixture and pass params=[env] as the argument.
-While creating the fixture method, we have to pass `request` which will be used to access each value inside the params via `request.param`
+You can proceed to open the report on your browser